onset/lameta/README-l10n.md

 In Crowdin [lameta Settings](https://crowdin.com/project/saymorex/settings#translations), there is a "Build & Download" button.
 Both that and the "Download Latest" give a zip file.
 Note that it appears (not sure) that the "configuration" of the Settings:Files:fields.csv must be updated to contain a column for each target language.
 For a while, I was just getting Spanish, because there was not French column configured.
 However, once uploaded, the configure button disappears.
 So I had to remove and re-upload; then it acted like I still had French translations, but actually they were all English!
 Sigh....

-At runtime, lingui uses javascript file, which you get by running
+At runtime, lingui uses javascript file, which `yarn build` gets by running

 `yarn lingui-compile`